zooba/PTVS-wiki/Build-Instructions-for-PTVS.md

 The following list of software is required in order to build PTVS from source.
 All of these are required for a complete build, though a complete build is not required to be able to contribute.
 The next section outlines the projects that may be omitted when building PTVS.

-Note that you need a version of either Microsoft Visual Studio 2010, 2012, or 2013.
+Note that you need a version of either Microsoft Visual Studio 2010, 2012, 2013 or 2015 (starting with PTVS 2.2, only 2013 and 2015 are supported).
 You'll need VS 2010 to build PTVS for VS 2010, and VS 2012 to build PTVS for VS 2012, etc. Instructions in this document describe how to build using VS 2012.

 <table border="1" cellspacing="0" cellpadding="0">
 <tbody>